Surue/surue.github.io/_posts/2020-04-13-How-to-make-more-in-the-same-time.md

 There are a few other solution that can fix this problem but that way are more complex like a job system.
 In the current states of the engine, optimization on the multithreading are not required and as it doesn't need a lot of maintenance this implementation will certain last until the end of the project.

 ### Good resources
+* Fleury, R., 2020.
+Entity Memory Contiguity: A Tale About Simplicity.
+Ryan Fleury.
+Available [here](https://ryanfleury.net/blog_entity_memory_contiguity).
+An interesting blog about data alignment and hwo to deal
+* Gameprogrammingpatterns.com.
+2020.
+Table Of Contents · Game Programming Patterns.
+Available [here](http://gameprogrammingpatterns.com/contents.html).
+This is a collection of programming pattern that can be solved a lot of differents architecture problem when designing the architecture.
+* Schott, M., 2020.
+Developer.nvidia.com.
+Available [here](https://developer.nvidia.com/sites/default/files/akamai/gameworks/blog/munich/mschott_vulkan_multi_threading.pdf).
+This is a complete presentation on how to use Vulkan obejct to help multithreading the graphics engine